Title: Tumbling Down

 "A friend of a friend mentioned this book on a Facebook post and I thought I'd give it a go - not really expecting anything special as Im a bit picky about what I read - if I'm not "into it" after the first chapter, I generally cant be bothered to plough on.
 But WOW!
 I enjoyed this book SO MUCH I cannot wait to read book 2!
 It was so well written and the author has a really unique style of writing.
 I was gripped from the start and basically read the whole thing in one sitting, in between shooing my husband and toddler away from disturbing me.
 Its a great book, a great story and its only just beginning.
 Bring on Book 2!
 Im SOLD!"

 "This book is an inspiration to create and to break out of boundaries, those of our own making and those that others have built for us."

 "Drawing us in with vivid prose, Savanna Redman delivers a moving and thought-provoking account of a woman forced to take a deeper look at her life's choices: questioning deeply held beliefs as she moves from denial and tragedy to fighting for survival.
 The narrative plunges backward in time to reconnect with her haunted younger self and dreams she left behind in the battle to survive."

 "A captivating novel prompting flashes of self-discovery and enlightenment around the myths we create by combining a bit of magic from dreams and omens, mysticism around an amulet, and the wisdom of listening to the inner voice, it invites us to look beyond the surface and dive into our own subconscious."

 Other books by Savanna Redman

-The Goddess Colorizing Journal (adult coloring book combining goddess mythology with a full-page journal)
+The Goddess Colorizing Journal (Adult coloring book for women combining goddess mythology, beautiful drawings, and famous quotes on creativity with a full-page journal.)